Phileosopher/commonplace/people-rules.md

 3. Laws are held together by [leaders](groups-small.md) trying to maintain order.
 4. [Taboos](morality-taboo.md) are *clearly* wrong by the group's standards.

-However, there will *always* be at least 3-10% of the people who find enjoyment and [meaning](meaning.md) in breaking those rules.
+However, there will *always* be at least 3-10% of the people (but sometimes up to 20% in a particularly [corrupt](morality.md) society) who find enjoyment and [meaning](meaning.md) in breaking those rules.

+APPLICATION: We only lock our homes and secure our belongings because of a small minority of bad actors.

+APPLICATION: There is no solution [creative](mind-creativity.md) enough to keep everyone perfectly [safe](safety.md):

+- If you show people the risks, at least some of them will find a thrill in trying to [overcome it](meaning.md).
+- If, in some way, you can make sure people are *completely* unaware of a risk, they will hate you for it and will [try to destroy you](people-conflicts-war.md).
+Further, they'll be *really* unprepared for the risks when they *do* explore them.

 Beyond [norms](people-rules-list.md), A society's rules are designed for the collective good of the group (at least in [appearance](image.md)), and will always weigh at least a little toward those with [authority](power.md).